Anshuman-Dhillon/CHIP-8-Interpreter/README.md

 <details>
 <summary><strong>Click to expand for more details about CPU instructions</strong></summary>

 CHIP-8 instructions are 16-bit values that encode different operations using a carefully designed bit layout.
-Rather than having thousands of individual opcodes like modern processors, CHIP-8 uses a clever system where instructions share common bit patterns that encode operands directly within the instruction word.
+Rather than having thousands of individual opcodes, we use a clever system where instructions share common bit patterns that encode operands directly within the instruction word.

 #### Why Separate Into Components?